 When making these microwave mashed potatoes, there are a couple kitchen tools that you absolutely need:

-A BIG bowl– I usually use a glass bowl for mashing but I especially like resealable glass bowls.
-These Pyrex containers kept a week full of Thanksgiving leftovers tasty and secure for Tim and I this past week.
+- A BIG bowl– I usually use a glass bowl for mashing but I especially like resealable glass bowls.
+These Pyrex containers kept a week full of Thanksgiving leftovers tasty and secure this past week.
 I highly recommend them for mashing potatoes and saving leftovers.

 These microwave mashed potatoes are simple and timeless.
 If you are like me and want to spice things up a little though, there are a few routes to take.